fluix/ffbt/README.md

 If you want to use Karma or something other which needs Webpack, you can configure it via `configureWebpack` hook in `ffbt-config.js`.
 See the docs about the configuration below.

 ## Configuration
+Usually you don't need config.
+If you need to change default behaviour - see the config structure below

 Create a file with name `ffbt-config.js` in the root of your project (near the package.json file)

-### Full annotated config example:
+### Config structure:
 ```javascript
 module.exports = {
     // FFBT is the environment-centric tool, almost all configuration is described in environments